 |Dogs that have long hair over their heads, like Maltese, Poodles.||Brachycephalic or flat-faced dogs such as bulldogs, Shih Tzu’s and French Bulldogs.|

-|Elderly dogs or ones with current health issues including diabetes or high blood pressure|
+|Elderly dogs or ones with current health issues, including diabetes or high blood pressure|

 What Causes Your French Bulldog To Have Red Eyes?

-Among the most likely reasons for bloodshot, and irritated eyes in your Frenchie include:
+Among the most likely reasons for bloodshot and irritated eyes in your Frenchie include:

 Eye allergies can cause your Frenchies eyes to become painful, swollen and red.
 Many factors can cause such an allergic response.
 Typically, if the source of the problem is removed, the issue should fix itself without difficulty, but occasionally a ride to the vet is required for your Frenchies allergy treatment.

 Vets can perform both skin and blood examinations.
-Findings can help determine the best ways to minimise allergen exposure in your home.
+Findings can help determine the best ways to minimize allergen exposure in your home.
 Many medicines, as well as natural remedies, can also make your Frenchie recover.

 When you have a good idea of what is causing your Frenchies eyes to go red due to allergies, then take the following steps:

 |Replace everything in your house that includes the problem item.|

 |When you believe that your Frenchie has been exposed to allergens like dust, dander, feathers or spores, then seek to remove as many sources.|